spoole10/DigitalCookbookCreator/docs/Technologies.md

 ---

+## Technologies Learned During This Project

+Throughout the development of Digital Cookbook Creator, I intentionally chose to learn several new technologies to expand my skill set and better align with modern Android development practices.
+These tools weren't just useful for the app but also represented meaningful learning opportunities that helped me grow as a developer.

+- **Kotlin 2.0**
+  I had never used Kotlin before this project, but I chose to learn it because it's the official language for Android development.
+Learning Kotlin gave me experience with null safety, concise syntax, and better integration with Jetpack libraries—all of which helped me write clean, maintainable code.

+- **Jetpack Compose**
+  While I was more familiar with XML-based layouts, I wanted to learn Jetpack Compose because it represents the future of Android UI development.
+It also offered a more modern, declarative way to build user interfaces.
+By learning Compose, I was able to create dynamic, state-aware UI components much more efficiently.

+- **CameraX**
+  Integrating camera functionality was new to me, and I chose CameraX because it simplifies a traditionally complex task.
+Learning CameraX allowed me to implement photo capture in a way that was lifecycle-aware and device-compatible, which was important for the recipe-scanning feature.

+- **Google ML Kit (Text Recognition)**
+  This was my first time working with machine learning in a mobile app.
+I chose ML Kit because it offered on-device OCR, and I was excited to learn how to process images and extract handwritten text.
+It pushed me to think about edge cases, image quality, and user fallback workflows.

+- **SQLite and Room**
+  Although I was already familiar with SQL, I had never worked with SQLite in a mobile environment or used Room as an abstraction layer.
+Learning how to define entities, manage relationships, and create DAOs using Room helped me build a reliable offline-first database structure.

+- **Android Studio**
+  I had no experience with Android Studio before this project, so I used this opportunity to explore its advanced features like the emulator, layout inspector, and Logcat.
+Becoming more comfortable with Android Studio significantly improved my development workflow.

+- **Gradle**
+  Gradle was new to me at the start of this project.
+I learned how it handles build automation, dependency management, and project structuring in Android.
+Understanding Gradle gave me more control over the build process and helped me manage third-party libraries effectively.

+This project gave me the chance to apply my existing knowledge while also diving into new technologies that strengthened both the app and my development experience overall.

+---

 ## Is the App Deployed in the Cloud?

 No. The app is currently offline and runs fully on the user's device.